dankmeme01/globed/server/game/protocol.md

 ### Disconnect

-Just removes the client from the internal server list.
+Just removes the client from the internal client list.
 That's it

 ### PlayerAccountDataRequest